anandijain/stream_list/README.md

 * AI in the loop chemrulez synthesis - also an interesting llm benchmark.
 * reverse engineer smelling molecules by doing ligand protein binding for olfaction proteins
 * pmechdb
+* oeis 628 recreate and also make iupac renderer for saturated alkanes acyclic

 ### bio
 * hardware building a home lab